codio/iloveopensource/README.md

 ##Purpose
 I Love Open Source is a way of encouraging users of Open Source code to express their gratitude through a simple acknowledgement a donation.

-This short video gives a great overview : TODO Video URL
+This short video gives a great overview : TODO Video URLs

 ##Our "I Love Open Source" acknowledgements
 We use I Love Open Source ourselves.
 Click on the button below to see our Supporter page.